S-andres0694/Personal-Portfolio-Template/index.md

   - Java
   - Maven
   - Git

 about-section:
   - Aspiring software developer currently pursuing a Bachelor's in Computer Science, with a focus on leveraging programming skills to craft innovative solutions.
   - Eager to gain hands-on experience with <strong class="font-bold"> React.js, Node.js, and Spring Boot, while enhancing expertise in Python, JavaScript, and Full Stack Development. </strong>
   - Strong problem-solving abilities with a proactive approach to learning and adapting, driven by a deep interest in emerging technologies and best practices in software development.
   - Enthusiastic about contributing to dynamic projects, fostering a collaborative environment, and developing skills to address real-world challenges in technology.

+education:
+  - degree: BSc in Computer Science
+    image:
+      location: ./assets/img/education & certifications/st-andrews-logo.jpeg
+      alt: University of St Andrews
+      width: 60%
+    date: Sep 2023 - Present (Exp.
+2027)
+    institution: University of St Andrews
+    currently-in: 2nd-Year
+    abilities:
+      - Java
+      - StreamsAPI
+      - SQL
+      - Hibernate
+      - ORM
+      - Maven
+      - JUnit
+      - OOP
+    description:
+      - 'During my first year as part of the International Year One of Science, I developed a strong foundation in Object Oriented Programming.
+Similarly, I gained experience in the manipulation of IO streams, data structures and Database Operations.'
+      - '<span class="font-bold">As a second-year student I am looking forward to taking modules that will introduce me to the world of operating systems and computer networks, as well as some of the principles of software engineering.</span>'
+      - Awarded a High-Merit for academic excellence in the first year, as part of the International Science Year One Programme for CS

+certifications:
+  - name: Responsive Web Design
+    date: Aug 2024
+    institution: freeCodeCamp
+    description:
+      - 'Utilised CSS3 and HTML5 to enhance web development skills, focusing on modern standards and best practices'
+      - 'Learned and applied concepts including visual design, accessibility, and responsive web design principles, improving overall web project quality.'
+      - 'Developed 10+ learning projects, showcased in my GitHub repository, demonstrating practical application of my acquired web development skills.'
+    skills: Responsive Web Design, HTML5, CSS3

 professional-experience:
   - company: Tech Interview.Coach